Updated: Aug 23

 Shavuot is also known as the “Season of Our Liberation".
 Shavuot was a completion of the experience of redemption brought about by the Passover out of Egypt.
 At Mt.
 Sinai Yahweh revealed Himself to them.
 He did not bring them out of Egyptian bondage to only bring them to Sinai and put them back under bondage with the Torah.
 No, He brought them to Sinai and gave them the Torah to liberate them, to bring them into freedom.
 The Exodus from Egypt lead them to Sinai for a revelation of their God.

-In Leviticus 23: 1-44 the Feasts of Yahweh are listed and instructions given.
+In Leviticus 23: 1-44 the Appointed Times of Yah are listed and instructions given.
 The Feast of Shavuot is listed in verses 15-22.
 In Exodus 23:14-19 Shavuot is again mentioned.
 If you will notice, in the Hebrew text, the Feast of Shavuot is called not only a moed (appointed time), but also a (feast) chag.
 Chag in Hebrew means “to march in a sacred procession, to observe a festival, to be giddy, dance etc”.
 Three times a year, all males were to go up to Jerusalem to celebrate before their God.
 These were very joyous celebrations.
 The three commanded pilgrimages were Unleavened Bread, Shavuot, and Sukkot (Tabernacles).
 Understanding the Festival of Shavuot within its historical and Biblical context one would be able to understand why so many people had gathered in Jerusalem in Acts chapter 2.
 They had made the annual pilgrimage to Jerusalem to celebrate the Festival as commanded by Yahweh.